nliu86/word2vec-doc2vec/README.txt

 Embedding vector for word, query, sentence and paragraph

 I’ve played with word2vec for almost a year and learned a great deal.
-I want to share my experiences here to help others to better use this powerful tool:
+I’d like to share my experiences here to help others to better use this powerful tool:
 1. Word vector
 a.
 It’s a little bit challenging to figure out the best training parameters for word2vec.
 Fortunately, Levy & Goldberg’s paper pointed us to the right direction:
 Improving Distributional Similarity with Lessons Learned from Word Embeddings